fletchjp/MERG-Arduino-Software/Signals/SignalComposite/SignalCombined2/Readme.md

 That problem is not solved at the moment - observers have to be declared.

 The previous examples run on this code.

+If I want to get around the problem I am going to have to change the way I am doing the Eventhandler.